ROOT-Sim/core/README.md

 ## Compiling and running a model

 The ROOT-Sim core is not expected to be used directly to run models (see, for example, [cROOT-Sim](https://gihub.com/ROOT-Sim/cROOT-Sim)).
-Nevertheless, an implementation of a "low-level" model can be located in `test\integration`.
+Nevertheless, an implementation of "low-level" models can be located in `test\integration`.
-The test can be compiled using the standard `mpicc` compiler, linking against `librscore` and launching either locally or using `mpiexec` to run on multiple nodes.
+The tests can be compiled using the standard `mpicc` compiler, linking against `librscore` and launching locally, or using `mpiexec` to run on multiple nodes.